-Ashfords LLP ("Ashfords"," we", "us", or "our") respects individuals' privacy, we are committed to protecting and respecting the personal information provided to us by individuals or third parties.
-This Policy will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.
+Ashfords LLP ("Ashfords"," we", "us", or "our") respects individuals' privacy.
+We are committed to protecting and respecting the personal information we collect about individuals or which is provided to us by individuals or third parties and to observing and complying with relevant data protection laws.
+This Policy will inform you as to how we process your personal data and tell you about your privacy rights and how the law protects you.

 Ashfords LLP is the controller and responsible for your personal data.